nskprotiv/beepsies-AI/README.md

 # beepsies-AI
-A little work in progress AI.
+A little work in progress Open Source AI
-Made out of Python and Powershell
+Made out of Python and Powershell.

 # Latest version
 Alpha 0.0.1